Lego Pirates of the Caribbean: The Video Game: Reception

 Lego Pirates of the Caribbean: The Video Game received mixed reviews from critics.
 GameSpot gave 6.5/10 for Microsoft Windows, PlayStation 3, Xbox 360, and Wii, while 6.0/10 for PlayStation Portable, Nintendo 3DS, and Nintendo DS.
 IGN gave 7.5/10 for PlayStation 3, Xbox 360, Wii, and Nintendo DS, while 8.0/10 for Nintendo 3DS.
 GameZone gave the Wii version an 8/10, stating "LEGO Pirates of the Caribbean is an impressive action-adventure game that's fun throughout its entirety.
 Fans of past games or the Pirates license should play this game without hesitation."

 Eurogamer rated the game an 8/10, stating that "It's true that those who've played the last two or three Lego titles might experience a little déjà vu, but the rest will likely find that a pirate's life is very much for them."
 Game Informer rated the game 7/10, stating that "LEGO Pirates of the Caribbean doesn't enhance the LEGO franchise as the Clone Wars game did a few months back, but it offers another well-executed entry."

 Sales

-Lego Pirates of the Caribbean: The Video Game was the third top-selling video game in May 2011.
+Lego Pirates of the Caribbean: The Video Game was the third top-selling video game in the US in May 2011.